aptheo/TestRepo/README.md

 # TestRepo
 Testing repository
-Thys is my first new markdown
+This is my first new markdown

 I am super excited